brbergami/ROTT/README.md

 ## BrighterScript based project
 Written in [BrighterScript](https://github.com/rokucommunity/brighterscript) and initially forked from [BrighterScript-Template](https://github.com/rokucommunity/brighterscript-template).
 Collection gallery is from https://jonathanbduval.com, made available inside this repo for HA.
 My respects to all their works.
 Icons used are from https://remixicon.com

+## To-do milestone list:
+- [x] Base app.
+- [x] Use an open database of movies to display on a grid.
+- [x] Create detailed view of individual content.
+- [ ] Create video player with playable content.
+- [ ] Integrate Unit Testing (Roca / Rooibos).
+- [ ] Double check entire app and latest version of BrighterScript for any upgradeable code BRS -> BS.

 ## Setup instructions
 1. Install npm dependencies
     ```bash